 Participants are taken through a series of guided exercises, writing assignments, and other team building methods during their Individualized Treatment Plan to encourage individual behavior changes.
 Each participant goes through a needs assessment (e.g.¸ substance abuse, anger management, etc.).
 The result is an individual treatment plan.
 Every participant is supervised by specialists with a single goal: to help the offender stay on a path to a better life.

 Upon completion of the prescribed program, the Aftercare Stage kicks in.
 The participant is reassessed to determine the risk to re-offend.
 Problem area(s) are identified and further attention is prescribed.

-Research shows that 40 percent of offenders who participate in evidence-based behavior change programs do not commit new crimes.
-Sentinel’s specialized program offering is built using the core elements that are evidence-based and proven to reduce recidivism.
-Each of these programs was designed to be used as an important part of a participant’s overall supervision plan.
+Research shows that 40 percent of offenders who participate in evidence-based behavior change programs are less likely to commit new crimes.
+Sentinel’s specialized program uses core elements that are evidence-based and proven to reduce recidivism.
+Each course plays an important part in a participant’s overall supervision plan.

 Every step in the process helps to systematically confront entrenched criminal behavior in participants.